From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 The song, which first appeared on the 1990 album The Good Son, became a feature of Sun Kil Moon’s live performances in terribly sombre fashion.
 Kozelek, who was touring in July of that year, began adding his rendition of the track in a tribute to Cave’s family who, at the time, were grieving the death of Cave’s 15-year-old son Arthur who died after falling from a cliff.

-A song heavily drenched in emotion at the best of times, Sun Kil Moon’s effort adds yet another layer.
+A song heavily drenched in emotion at the best of times, Sun Kil Moon’s effort adds yet another layer of heartbreaking melodrama.

 PJ Harvey – ‘Red Right Hand’

-Given the intensely romantic history between Nick Cave and PJ Harvey, her rendition of ‘Red Right Hand’ arrived as a poignant full-circle moment for the Bad Seeds.
+Given the intensely romantic history between Nick Cave and PJ Harvey, her rendition of ‘Red Right Hand’ arrived as a poignant full-circle moment for the Bad Seeds and it’s a moment that isn’t lost on us.

 “The truth of the matter is that I didn’t give up on PJ Harvey, PJ Harvey gave up on me,” Cave recently said of his relationship with Harvey.
 “There I am, sitting on the floor of my flat in Notting Hill, sun streaming through the window (maybe), feeling good, with a talented and beautiful young singer for a girlfriend, when the phone rings.
 I pick up the phone and it’s Polly.
 ‘Hi,’ I say.
 ‘I want to break up with you.’
 ‘Why?!
 I ask.
 ‘It’s just over,’ she says.
 I was so surprised I almost dropped my syringe.”